Home » from scratch recipes » How to Make Dried Oranges Slices

 Festive Dried Orange Garlands or Ornaments

-Dried orange slices make the most beautiful holiday decor over the festive season or even throughout the winter season.
+Dried orange slices make the most beautiful holiday decor during the festive season or even throughout the winter season.
 When placed near a window or where direct sunlight hits, dried oranges have almost the same effect as stained glass.
-The orange piece will literally glow and look golden, which makes these the perfect Christmas decorations.
+The orange piece will literally glow and appear golden, making these the perfect Christmas decorations.

 Follow this step-by-step tutorial on how to make dried orange garland.